COVID-19 initiative

 College of Design, Architecture, Art, and Planning, & Orville Simpson Center for Urban Futures, University of Cincinnati, USA

-Consortium for Sustainable Urbanization
+Consortium for Sustainable Urbanization, USA

 Department of Architecture, Faculty of Engineering, The British University in Egypt (BUE), Egypt